 "To create this list, MSCI ESG Research screened more than 2,500 publicly-traded non-financial American companies with market caps of $250 million or more to identify the 100 that most 'consistently demonstrated transparent accounting practices and solid corporate governance.'"

 Blue Nile ranks #8 on Seattle Times' annual Best of the Northwest List

 "We measure superior business performance by combining four key metrics: sales per employee, operating income, return on equity and stock-price appreciation.
 Together, those measurements get at a business's main purpose: efficiently using its resources to earn a return for its owners."

 Blue Nile ranks 42nd on Forbes' 200 Best Small Companies List

-"It used to take as much courage to walk into a jewelry store as it took to walk into a car dealership.
+"It used to take as much courage to walk into a jewellery store as it took to walk into a car dealership.
 But Blue Nile has done away with shoppers' anxiety and pushy salespeople.
-Through its Web site, the company offers customers a hassle-free way to shop for and compare diamonds and other fine jewelry in the comfort of their own home."
+Through its Web site, the company offers customers a hassle-free way to shop for and compare diamonds and other fine jewellery in the comfort of their own home."

 "Circle of Excellence Platinum Award"